Have you ever tried to lift 1,000 pounds? What about 1,250?

 “Why are you writing about this now?”

 Here’s why: After I hit that goal, I lost sight of where to go next.
 I thought the 1,250-pound club would be impossible because 1,000 pounds took everything I had (or so I thought).
 So, I decided to take a couple weeks off to rest up.
 Then, I went on to waste an entire year in the gym in 2016.
-I didn’t have a goal, and I was back to my autopilot routine.
+I didn’t have a goal, and I was back on autopilot.

 In early 2017 I decided that enough was enough and I wanted to get into the 1,250-pound club.
 I hit it even harder than I did in 2015 and I managed to get into the 1,250-pound club in about 90 days.
 Seriously, it took less time than the 1,000-pound club.